cert-orangecyberdefense/datalake-hunter/README.md

 - `-i` | `--input` : Path to file containing the value to check, one value per line.
 - `-l` | `--lookup` : Path to the file in which Lookup matched values should be written.
 - `-o` | `--output` : Path to file to which the list of matching inputs will be pushed to as a csv file.
+- `--quiet` : Silence the output of matched value to the stdout.
+- `--no-header` : Remove the header from the CSV file.